Sarijen/ST7567-C-driver-for-RP2040/README.md

 # ST7567 driver for RPi Pico (RP2040)
-This driver allows you to control ST7567 LCD using SPI with the RP2040.
-Made to easily test functionality of the display or be [integrated as a library to your project](#integrating-into-your-codebase)
+This RP2040 driver allows you to control ST7567 LCD using SPI.
+Made to quickly show functionality of the display or be [integrated as a library to your project](#integrating-into-your-codebase).
+Uses permissive MIT License

-> Keep in mind that this driver may not be stable, it s still in development
+> Keep in mind that this driver may not be stable and does not have all features, it is still in development

 # Features
 - Clearable and easily writable framebuffer